autocontracts/permissioned-blocks/whitepaper.md

 <b>A Smart Contract Model</b> - Input to function F2 modifies the internal state and produces an output.
 </p>

-The disadvantage of storing smart contract state information directly on a blockchain (such as Ethereum) are:
+The disadvantage of storing smart contract state information directly on a blockchain (such as in Ethereum) are:

-- <b> No privacy.</b> The state information that is stored on the blockchain's internal storage (Ethereum - a [Merkle Patricia Tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree)) is visible for all to see.
-The function input parameters are distributed as transactions to the network and these are also in clear view for all to see.
+- <b> No privacy.</b> The internal storage (Ethereum - a [Merkle Patricia Tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree)) that holds the state information is available for all nodes in the network to read.
+Also, the transactions that hold the input parameters to smart contract functions are available for all nodes to read.
-- <b> Cost. </b> In Ethereum there is a cost (gas price) for processing and storing data sent in transaction messages to the network.
+- <b> Cost. </b> In Ethereum there is a cost (the gas price) for processing and storing the data sent in transaction messages.

 ## Separating State Persistance from Functional Behaviour

-If we separate the action of storing the smart contract's state from its functional behaviour, we can then store the state information on an alternative storage system other than to directly on the blockchain.
-We are then able to design a security model for ensuring the privacy of the smart contract state and at the same time significantly reduce the cost of data storage.
+If we separate the action of storing the smart contract's state from its functional behaviour, we can then store this information on an alternative storage system.
+With the data stored separately, we are then able to design a security model for ensuring the privacy of the smart contract state, and at the same time significantly reduce the blockchain storage costs.

 To achieve this desired outcome, we need to program the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
-A pure function by definition in functional programming does not have any side-effects.
-And the persistence of state information is considered a side-effect.
+A pure function by definition in functional programming, does not have any side-effects.
+And the persistence of state information in functional programming is considered a side-effect.

-To apply a functional programming pattern to writing smart contracts, we combine the previous contract state with the current input parameters of a function to produce the new contract state.
+To apply a functional programming pattern to writing smart contracts, we combine the previous contract state, with the current input parameters of a function, to produce the new contract state.

 <p align="center">
 <img src="/images/smart-contract-using-pure-functions.png">
 <br>
 <b>A Smart Contract with Pure Functions</b> - The parameter P1 is combined with the initial contract state of S0 to produce the new contract state S1.
-Another state change occurs where the input parameter P2 and is combined with S1 to produce the new state S2.
+An another state change occurs, where the input parameter P2 is combined with S1, to produce the new state S2.
 </p>

-Etherum uses the Solidity programming language for writing smart contracts.
-It is possible to refactor a Solidity function to be a pure funcation and not persist state information as in following example:
+Ethereum uses the Solidity programming language for writing smart contracts.
+It is possible to refactor a Solidity function to be a pure funcation, and thus not persist state information.
+This is as shown in following example:

 ```
 function calculateTotal(uint total, uint tax, uint price, uint quantity, uint taxRate) returns (uint total, uint tax) {